thehemi/Dibbr/README.md

-# Dibbr ChatGPT / GPT-3.5 / GPT-3 Bot With Style And Personality
+# GPT3/ChatGPT Bot For Slack, Google Workspace, Discord

-Add dibbr to your server by following this link: https://discord.com/api/oauth2/authorize?client_id=972013718168813599&permissions=1024&scope=bot
+Add dibbr to your Discord server by following this link: https://discord.com/api/oauth2/authorize?client_id=972013718168813599&permissions=1024&scope=bot

 Deploy dibbr to your server by building .NET Linux (Visual Studio->Publish) and run nohup /path/to/dibbr